broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 ### Classify Variants

 We run `vcfeval` just once to perform haplotype-aware variant comparison.
 This is a sophisticated way to comparing variants across VCFs which accounts for potentially different methods of representing haplotype-equivalent variants.
-Each variant in the files can be categorized as true positive (TP), false positive (FP), and false negative (FN) based on how the call variants compare with the base.
+Each variant in the files can be categorized as true positive (TP), false positive (FP), and false negative (FN) based on how the query variants compare with the base.
 The command outputs a "combined" VCF file containing "consensus" calls between the two VCFs and classifier labels.

 In addition, the command outputs ROC-style statistics split by user-input score fields (e.g. stratify TP, FP, FN counts by GQ scores, etc.).
 Some data cleaning is performed in this step on the ROC files output by `vcfeval`.